rossetti/KSLBook/docs/03-Chapter3.md

     }
 ```

-Referring to the collectBatch() method in the following code, the batches that are formed are recorded in an array called `bm`.
-After recording the batch average, the statistic is reset for collecting the next batch of data.
+Referring to the collectBatch() method in the following code, the batches that are formed are recorded in an array called `bm.`  After recording the batch average, the statistic is reset for collecting the next batch of data.
 The number of batches is recorded and if this has reached the maximum number of batches (as determined by the batch multiple calculation), we rebatch the batches back down to the minimum number of batches by combining adjacent batches according to the batch multiple.

 ```kt
     private fun collectBatch() {